 If you’re already in repayment and are having trouble making your student loan payments, you might have applied for forbearance as a means of putting off your payments until you’re more financially stable.
 This can be a way to lessen some of your financial burdens during a difficult time, such as a period of unemployment.

 Keep in mind, however, that interest does continue to accrue during most forbearance periods.
-This means that even though you may not owe anything on your student loans (just like when you were in school), your interest is still building up.
+This means that even though you may not owe anything on your student loans, your interest is still building up.
 In most cases, unpaid interest will capitalize when your forbearance period ends—so it’s in your best interest to stay on top of your interest payments during forbearance the best you can.

 What if You Can’t Make Your Payments?